fridalannerstrom/selekt/README.md

 | Boilerplate/migrations | Excluded |

 > 💡 Total project coverage: **74%**
-> ✔️ Strong for a full-stack MVP with AI integration

----

 ### Manual Testing

 In addition to automated testing, this project was thoroughly manually tested to ensure robustness, proper validation, and user experience across different usage scenarios.
 Each test includes a description of the area, the expected result, the actual result, and optionally a screenshot for visual proof.

----

 #### Manual Test Table